pahansen95/text-adventure/src/PoC/README.md

   A Directed Graph of Places & Transitions where places detail a possible substate & transitions encapsulate a particular capability.
 Tokens are associated w/ places to indicate the current substate of the system.
 On graph evaluation (triggered by some event for example), transitions are evaluated if they can be triggered (all input places have an associated token); if so the transition's input tokens are consumed, the capability is applied & tokens are set on the output places.
 In this model, a capability is broken down into atomic transactions which the controller incrementally evaluates.
 In this way, a capability can be partially applied if some event occurs that disrupts and/or redirects input tokens from the capability arc/path.
 This can also be used to determine concurrency deadlocks for an entity or to conduct advanced analysis of the implementation.

-All things considered, the Petri net appears to be the preferred implementation strategy for the State Transition Engine based on A) it's provided functionality & B) it's seemingly straighforward ability to integrate incremental evaluation into a control loop.
+All things considered, the Petri net appears to be the preferred implementation strategy for the State Transition Engine based on A) it's provided functionality & B) it's seemingly straightforward ability to integrate incremental evaluation into a control loop.

+Let us discuss how the controller implementation is formatted & organized:

+- Every Entity Kind registers corresponding controllers; one for the world & one for the engine.
+- Controllers are composed of multiple parts:
+  - A Central Control Loop that continuously iterates
+  - A Event Handler that integrates between the Message Broker & the Entity
+  - A State Manager that provides causal state functionality.
+  - A State Engine that implements the state transition & logic of an entity.
+    - The Entity also associates and/or implements capabilities through functional interfaces.
+The State Engine orchestrates application of these capabilities.
+- The Control loop manages scheduling & lifecycle of the controller's various subtasks.
+It walks through a predetermined set of steps.

+###